paul-sud/chipseq-visualization/README.md

 docker-compose up
 ```

-Then run the following :
+Before hitting any endpoints run the following to create tables:
 ```bash
 docker-compose run backend python corr_end/manage.py migrate
 ```

+Frontend will be accessible on http://localhost:3000/ and backend on http://localhost:8000/

 # Troubleshooting (Cherry Lab Members With Access to Cherry Lab AWS only)